 If you’re looking for things to do in October in Atlanta, this is the right place!
 We’re highlighting a few activities and events this month, hoping to give you some entertainment ideas.
 The list will continue to grow after October 1st, so please check back!

 Our readers have asked us for content like this, that allows them to see events farther in advance so they can save the date.

 Please remember to verify every event before you head out!
 That’s why we provide so many links.
-We try to keep up with cancellations, but there are a whole lot of them right now.
+We are not always able to keep up with last-minute cancellations.

 You may also be interested in:

 - Discounts for Stone Mountain's Pumpkin Festival "Glow by Night" attraction

 - Best pumpkin patches, corn mazes, and haunted attractions in 2023